 Vaginal thrush can cause bleeding but it’s important that you work out whether the bleeding is light spotting or caused from the sores which thrush can be a result of thrush.

 Vaginal thrush, also known as a yeast infection, is an incredibly uncomfortable condition which is caused by an overgrowth of the yeast, candida.
-Men can also get thrush in their groin area, and anyone can get it in the mouth, but it’s most common in the vagina and vulva.
+Men can also get thrush in their groin area, and anyone can get it in the mouth, but it’s most common in the vagina area.

 If you’re reading this, you probably already have thrush and know just how uncomfortable of a condition it is!
-Your main symptoms are likely to be the below around your vulva and vagina:
+Your main symptoms are likely to be the below around and on the outside of your vagina:

 - Itching and soreness